Home Crosses Pagan symbols Site search

 More...

-One thing we have discovered in building this page, is that railway enthusiasts have very deep knowledge in their subject.
-And they are pretty accurate with their facts, too.
-If you notice any errors or omissions on this page, please email us.
-And if you know of other 'Cross' stations anywhere in the world, please email us, including any information you have about the name's origin.
+One thing we've discovered in building this page, is that railway enthusiasts have very deep knowledge in their subject.
+And they're pretty accurate with their facts, too.
+If you notice any errors or omissions on this page, or if you know of other 'Cross' stations anywhere in the world, please email us, including any information you have about the name's origin.